zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-google.md

 Dear Sir!
 To survive birth and aging?
 Lord, I ask you, please tell me this. "

 51. [World Zun: "Nanda!"]
-I don’t say "all the sandmen and brahmins are covered by birth and aging",
+I don't say "all the sandmen and brahmins are covered by birth and aging",

 Anything you see or hear or feel here, or even the precepts and prohibitions are